Students identify the characteristics of Mithila paintings and create their own Mithila-style paintings.

 Mithila-style paintings were traditionally painted by women.
 To the people of Mithila, the painting of these images can be a devotional or meditative act which brings the painter close to the deity being painted.

 Mithila paintings are sometimes called Madhubani which means "honey forest."
 Mithila paintings have been in existence for nearly three thousand years and were originally painted on walls to decorate homes.
 They often include geometric designs and bright colors and have always been painted by women.

 Materials: See Downloads Above: Legend of Krishna Packet, Activity Sheets F-H

 Have students look at several examples of other Mithila-style paintings from the Asian Art Museum collection (see images above and/or Activity sheets F, G, and H).
 Discuss with students:

-- What are the characteristics of Mithila-style painting?
+- Describe the characteristics of Mithila-style painting.

 - How are human figures positioned?